 In the District Court case, EPA and the Army Corps moved jointly with Colorado to extend the briefing schedule to allow the federal agencies time to reconsider the 2020 Rule.
-Two motions for extension have been granted to date, and Colorado's opening brief on the merits of its claims is currently due to be filed on June 14, 2021.
+Two motions for extension have been granted to date.
+Colorado's opening brief on the merits of its claims was due to be filed on June 14, 2021.
+However, on June 9, the EPA and the Army Corps announced that they intend to revise the definition of WOTUS and that they will be initiating new rulemaking.
+In light of the announcement, Colorado filed a motion to extend the briefing schedule thirty (30) days and is discussing with the parties how to proceed.